top of page

 • Cathedral of St Mary, Fargo, ND – renovations and additions including Wanzek Center, adoration chapel, acquisition and construction of new parking lot, south entrance and elevator addition, and fence and signage around the entire campus.

 • Northern Lights Council – Boy Scouts of America, Fargo, ND – construction of the Jon L Wanzek Center for Scouting – Fargo, ND.
-In addition, Wanzek funded the construction of the Trading Post, Scout History Center, Tornado Shelters at Camp Wilderness – Park Rapids, MN.
+In addition, Wanzek funded the construction of the Trading Post, Scout History Center, and Tornado Shelters at Camp Wilderness – Park Rapids, MN.

 Board Work